-Just in case you were busy being distracted by Kony2012 or the rising sales of Hoodies, I am pleased to inform you that after their 25 March 2012 election, the people of Senegal voted for the removal of Abdoulaye Wade, and his son Karim Wade (better known as Wade&Wade).
+Just in case you were busy being distracted by #Kony2012 or the rising sales of Hoodies, I am pleased to inform you that after the country’s 25 March 2012 election, the people of Senegal voted for the removal of Abdoulaye Wade as president and his son Karim Wade, a minister (better known as Wade&Wade).
 In a twist of fates, a former protégée of Mr. Wade, Macky Sall, who had a falling out with Mr. Wade for wanting accountability from Karim over corrupt governmental expenditures has been elected President.
 Some foreign correspondents (on Twitter) have suggested that Mr. Wade be awarded the Mo Ibrahim Prize (endowed by a Sudanese mobile phone billionaire to former African presidents) for accepting defeat gracefully and peacefully.
 One might be prone to join the bandwagon if one thought that six people being killed, multiple people being injured and arrested, the Constitution and Constitutional Court being manipulated, and supporters of opposition being intimidated can be counted as “peaceful and graceful”.
-That said, this is really about one of the major stakeholders that contributed to the ousting of Wade&Wade — Y’en A Marre (in English, Enough is Enough).
+That said, this is really about one of the major stakeholders that contributed to the ousting of Wade and Wade: Y’en A Marre (in English, Enough is Enough).

 The single “Faux!
 Pas Forcé” from the compilation was the group’s anthem in its protests and one of the more popular anthems for the ouster of Wade & Wade.
 Despite the group’s claim at neutrality, indicated by the support for various candidates by its members during the first round of elections, one unifying factor for it was the ouster of Wade & Wade.
 Nothing inspires better warfare than a common single enemy.
 After the first round of elections, the group in an unlikely move actually came out and threw its weight behind Macky Sall while still calling for NTS.
 This was followed up with release of a new Rap Single titled “Doggali” (let’s finish it) to emphasize finishing the job of cleansing the country of Wade & Wade.
 It would be an interesting exercise to attempt quantifying Y’en A Marre’s impact at Wade being defeated at the polls (any PhD students reading this?), but an impact they did make.